-Participants should treat the test material as if it was a sample for routine analysis, i.e., they can use the analytical method of their choice.
+Participants should treat the test material as if it was a sample for routine analysis, i.e. they can use the analytical method of their choice.
 Participating laboratories will be asked to provide information on the employed method.
 This information is subsequently presented in the final report of Romer Labs Check Sample Survey.

-The on-time submission of results in the specified units (ppb= $\mu$ g/kg) and before the submission deadline is part of Romer Labs CSS.
+The on-time submission of results in the specified units (ppb = μ g/kg) and before the submission deadline is considered to be part of Romer Labs CSS.
 Results must be submitted online via the website:

-https://engage.romerlabs.com/don-zon-ota-m24161dzo-2024
+https://engage.romerlabs.com/en/css-afla-and/or-fum-in-corn-2024